1. Explanation of Terms

 Financial Requirement

-Your study permit application must satisfy the immigration officer that you have the financial means to support yourself and any accompanying dependents during your time in Canada.
-You should demonstrate that you have sufficient funds to pay for tuition fees plus living expenses (also called “room and board”) for at least your first year.
+A study permit application must satisfy the immigration officer that the student has the financial means to support themselves and any accompanying dependents during their time in Canada.
+The application should demonstrate that there are sufficient funds to pay school fees plus living expenses (also called “room and board”) for at least the first year.

-An immigration officer may also investigate whether enough money will be available to pay the cost of the entire program of study.
-This amount doesn’t necessarily have to be all in the bank at the time of the study permit application, but documentation should satisfy the officer that there will be a continuing source of sufficient income, from employment or business, for example.
+An immigration officer may also investigate whether enough money will be available to pay expenses during the entire program of study.
+This amount doesn’t necessarily have to be in the bank at the time of the study permit application, but financial documentation should satisfy the officer that there will be a continuing source of sufficient income, from employment or business, for example.

-• Room and Board – As of January 1, 2024, estimated living expenses for students are based on Canada’s cost of living index.
-The figure for 2024 is $20,635 CDN for a single student.
-This figure will be adjusted yearly.
-Additional funds are needed for accompanying family members.
-See the IRCC website for up-to-date details.
+• Room and Board – As of January 1, 2024, required amounts for living expenses are specified by IRCC and based on Canada’s cost of living index.
+The figures are adjusted yearly: get the latest from the IRCC website.

 Documents for Proof of Financial Means